rbmcmann/WeatherApp/README.md

 ```

 ### Test Cases
-- **WeatherService Test**: Ensures that the weather data is fetched correctly using the API.
+- WeatherService Test: Ensures that the weather data is fetched correctly using the API.
-- **AuthService Test**: Validates the OAuth2 login functionality.
+- AuthService Test: Validates the OAuth2 login functionality.
-- **SettingsService Test**: Ensures that the app settings are being saved and retrieved from SQLite properly.
+- SettingsService Test: Ensures that the app settings are being saved and retrieved from SQLite properly.

 ## Logging
 The app includes basic logging for debugging purposes using `electron-log`.
 Logs are automatically written to a file in the app's data directory.